TheOdinProject/curriculum/html_css/aria.md

 ### ARIA Labels

-ARIA labels help users of assistive technologies better understand the content on a webpage by overriding native labels or providing additional descriptive text.
+ARIA labels help users of assistive technologies better understand the content on a web page by overriding native labels or providing additional descriptive text.
 Unlike the `<label>` element, ARIA labels aren't limited to being used on only a select few elements, though they still have their own limitations.

 #### `aria-label`